Kim Jong-il death: 'Nature mourns' N Korea leader

 "Even the crane seemed to mourn the demise of Kim Jong-il, born of Heaven, after flying down there at dead of cold night, unable to forget him," KCNA reported officials as saying.

 On Wednesday state media said more than five million people had already turned out to pay their respects to Kim Jong-il.

 State media have called on North Koreans to unite behind his designated heir, youngest son Kim Jong-un, who is being called the "Great Successor".

 Observers fear that because the transfer of power from father to son had not been formalised before Mr Kim's death, it could trigger instability.
-Regional neighbours are keenly watching events in the internationally-isolated nuclear-armed state.'Flexibility'
+Regional neighbours are keenly watching events in the internationally-isolated nuclear-armed state.